bdcht/amoco/doc/quickstart.rst

 ===============

-The "end-user" documentation is intended for reversers or pentesters who want to get valuable informations about a binary blob without writting complicated python scripts.
+This part of the documentation is intended for reversers or pentesters who want to get valuable informations about a binary blob without writting complicated python scripts.
-We give here a quick introduction to amoco without covering any of the details.
+We give here a quick introduction to amoco without covering any of the implementation details.

 **Content**